nickapos/vagrant-chef/vm-automation-presentation.md

     end

+We can see here, that the Vagrantfile syntax is actually a DSL (Domain Specific Language) it allows us to use a relatively simple, human readable, declarative syntax to define the various attributes we want our new vm to have.

+In this file, we are defining the box type, we are using one of the community vagrant boxes provided by opscode the company that creates chef, we are enabling the vagrant berkshelf support since we want to use berkshelf to handle the cookbook management for us and use the chef provisioner in order to call the default recipe of the packages cookbook.

+Vagrant will override the default attribute with name packages and provide to chef-solo a list of packages that need either to be installed or removed.
+The default action (also defined by an attribute) is install, so these files will be installed.
+As we can see we do not define anywhere how this is going to be done.
+The chef run is completely declarative.
+All the complexities related to package managers, packages and repos are handled under the hood by chef.

 # The packages cookbook recipe

 The cookbook recipe we are executing with this vagrant file goes through the following operations: